amikami102/amikami102.github.io/_posts/2019-04-10-weather_data_part1.md

 - `limit = 1000` to set the number of results per request to 1000 (the maximum),
 - `offset` to specify which entry to start displaying.

-[^datatype]: Consult [the documentation](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) from NOAA website for more information on available data types for GHCND-Daily.
+[^datatype]: Consult [the documentation](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) from NOAA website for more information on available data types for GHCN-Daily.

 Here is the code for the function I wrote to retrieve precipitation data for a specific day.
 I will breakdown the code into steps and explain them one by one.